Suphanat Mueanta: Buriram United

+Early career

 Suphanat has spent his entire career at Buriram United youth academy where at the age of 15, he was promoted to the senior squad.
 On 25 April 2018, Suphanat made his debut against Nakhon Ratchasima becoming the youngest player in the Thai League 1 history that has played in a match at 15 years old and 8 months.
 On 26 May 2018, he scored a league goal against Air Force United where he became the youngest goalscorer in Thai League history at 15 years and 9 months.
 He went on to score a brace in the same match in a 5–0 win.

 On 9 April 2019, Suphanat became the youngest goalscorer of the AFC Champions League history at 16 years and 8 months against Chinese side, Beijing Guoan.